-Japan PM names safe hands in Cabinet reshuffle but makes maverick top diplomat
+Japan PM names safe hands in cabinet reshuffle but makes maverick top diplomat

 One of Kono's major tasks will be to coordinate closely with the United States, Japan's closest ally, in the face of North Korea's worrying missile and nuclear development programmes, as well as China's growing regional clout.

+"The threat from North Korea has heightened, both for Japan and the United States," Abe said.
+"There has never been a time when strengthening Japan-U.S. alliance has become so important."

-Aside from Aso, Trade Minister Hiroshige Seko and Chief Cabinet Secretary Yoshihide Suga, who has drawn criticism as the face of a Cabinet that many voters feel came to take them for granted, will remain in their posts.
+Besides Aso, Trade Minister Hiroshige Seko and Chief Cabinet Secretary Yoshihide Suga, who has drawn criticism as the face of a cabinet that many voters feel came to take them for granted, will remain in their posts.

-Other veterans returning to posts they held previously are Defence Minister Itsunori Onodera and Justice Minister Yoko Kamikawa.
+Others returning to previously held posts are Defence Minister Itsunori Onodera and Justice Minister Yoko Kamikawa.
 Internal Affairs Minister Seiko Noda, often spoken of as a possible future female premier, previously held a slightly different version of that portfolio.

-Adding Noda may be an attempt to woo women voters, who are less enthused with the Abe government than men.
+Adding Noda may be an attempt to woo women voters, who are less enthused by the Abe government than men.
 She also tried to run against Abe in the most recent LDP election.

-"She has been at odds with him in the past, so I guess it would be showing that he's trying to be more inclusive and try to dampen his reputation of being haughty," said Jeffrey Kingston, director of Asia studies at Temple University's Japan campus.
-He doubted her presence would help boost support.

-The stock market was initially unimpressed with the line-up, showing that Abe may not get the bump in support he wants.
+Despite Abe's promises to create a society "where women can shine," the cabinet has only two women, down from three in the last and five in one of his previous governments - a sign of how far women still have to go in the LDP, said Misako Iwamoto, a women's studies professor at Mie University.

+"If you're trying to appoint skilled people, because there are so few skilled women lawmakers, this is what happens," she added.

-(Reporting by Elaine Lies and Leika Kihara; Additional reporting by Tetsushi Kajimoto, Kiyoshi Takenaka, Stanley White and Chehui Peh; Editing by Paul Tait)
+(Additional reporting by Leika Kihara, Elaine Lies, Ami Miyazaki, Ayai Tomisawa, Stanley White and Chehui Peh; Writing by Elaine Lies and Leika Kihara; Editing by Paul Tait)